Public Health Nursing

 Public health nursing is the practice of promoting and protecting the health of populations using knowledge from nursing, as well as social and public health sciences.

-The PCPH Nursing Division provides a wide variety of public health services to the community including vaccination of children and adults against disease, surveillance of disease, helping families with handicapped children, testing for sexually transmitted diseases, educating teen and first time moms, working at the PCPH Clinic, provide health education, and conduct home health visits.
+The PCPH Nursing Division provides a wide variety of public health services to the community including vaccination of children and adults against disease, surveillance of disease, helping families with handicapped children, educating teen and first time moms, working at the PCPH Clinic, provide health education, and conduct home health visits.

 BCMH is a program sponsored by the Ohio Department of Health that assists Preble County families with children who have special needs.